 The ongoing dispute between Roku and Google has taken another turn.
 Back in April this dispute prevented Roku from offering the YouTube TV app to existing users, and now it seems Google has threatened to pull the main YouTube and YouTube TV apps.

-While both companies are in talks to hammer out some sort of agreement regarding Roku and YouTube apps, the current agreement is set to expire on December 9.
+While both companies are in talks to hammer out some sort of agreement regarding Roku and YouTube apps, the current agreement is set to expire on December 9 (so download YouTube to your Roku now).
 Apparently if a new deal can’t be agreed upon before then, Google will stop Roku from offering YouTube to any new customers.

 - These are the best Roku devices you can buy now